Divyanlr/E-commerce-Storefront---React.js-Project/README.md

 ---------------------------------------
 ✅ Optimize images and assets for performance
 ✅ Deploy the frontend on Vercel/Netlify
-✅ Deploy the backend on Render/Heroku (if using Node.js)
+✅ Deploy the backend on Render/Heroku using Node.js

 📌 Future Enhancement plans
 ----------------------------